microsoft/pxt-arcade/docs/skillmap/adventure/adventure3.md

 ## {Finish}

 **Way to go!**<br/>
-🗺️
+🧭

-~hint How do I share my story?💡
+~hint How do I share my game?💡

 ---